KKW Beauty Model Defends New Concealer Line From Criticism

 This isn't the first time makeup brands found themselves dealing with backlash from a lack of inclusivity.
 Tarte Cosmetics was under fire back in January for the same issue with the launch of their Shape Tape Foundation.
 Despite the disappointment, it was the brand's initial responses — deleting comments from their social media — that raised the issue, and social media users responded.
 IT Cosmetics dealt with a similar social media backlash.

-Women of color have been wearing makeup for centuries, including deeper skin tones within shade ranges.
-After seeing the major success of inclusive lines such as Fenty Beauty, it seems only now makeup brands are prioritizing inclusivity — and that is a problem.
-In continuing to center lighter skin tones in product launches, makeup brands are continuing to showcase just how little they value consumers of color.
+Women of colour have been wearing makeup for centuries, including deeper skin tones within shade ranges.
+After seeing the major success of inclusive lines such as Fenty Beauty, it seems only now makeup brands are prioritising inclusivity — and that is a problem.
+In continuing to centre lighter skin tones in product launches, makeup brands are continuing to showcase just how little they value consumers of colour.
 Despite concerns saying otherwise, inclusivity isn’t just a way to increase profits.
 It is necessary to show communities that have been systematically pushed out of the beauty industry that they matter, too.

 Read These Stories Next: